LinkedIn is a free online network for professional networking with more than 400 million members in 200 countries and 170 industries.

 Networking is the most effective aspect of a job search strategy.
 Using LinkedIn can help you find contacts to conduct informational interviews and lead to job opportunities.
 Visit our Networking & Informational Interviewing page for tips and sample messages for outreach.

 - Ask for an Introduction

 You can ask a 1st level connection to introduce you to one of their connections.
 Go to any 2nd level connection, who you’d like to reach out to.
-On the 2nd level connection’s profile, click on “More” below their name and select “Share profile”.
-This will take you to creating a message – add your 1st connection’s name in the “To” box.
+On the 2nd level connection’s profile, select “Share profile.”
+This will take you to create a message – add your 1st connection’s name in the “To” box.
 Create a message about why you’d like to be introduced.
 Write a short but very professional message to your 1st level connection, asking her or him if they will forward your message along.
 See a sample request for an informational interview here.
 OR Send a regular email to your 1st level connection with this same request.
 Since not everyone reads their LinkedIn messages, this method might be the better approach.